spryker/spryker-docs/docs/marketplace/user/features/202108.0/marketplace-merchant-feature-overview/marketplace-merchant-feature-overview.md

 | Active | N/A | &check; |
 | Inactive | N/A | ✗ |

-See [Approving and denying merchants](/docs/marketplace/user/back-office-user-guides/{{page.version}}/marketplace/merchants/managing-merchants.html#approving-and-denying-merchants) and [Activating and deactivating merchants](/docs/marketplace/user/back-office-user-guides/{{page.version}}/marketplace/merchants/managing-merchants.html#activating-and-deactivating-merchants) for details on how to change the merchant user statuses and (de)activate merchants in the Back Office.
+See [Approving and denying merchants](/docs/marketplace/user/back-office-user-guides/{{page.version}}/marketplace/merchants/managing-merchants.html#approving-and-denying-merchants) and [Activating and deactivating merchants](/docs/marketplace/user/back-office-user-guides/{{page.version}}/marketplace/merchants/managing-merchants.html#activating-and-deactivating-merchants) for details on how to change the merchant user statuses and activate or deactivate merchants in the Back Office.

 Schematically, the merchant status change flow looks like this: